 Entry & Exit Formalities

 You'll need a valid passport (with at least six more months of validity) and some nationalities will need a visa.
-Travelers receive a 90-day tourist visa, which can be extended another 90 days per calendar year.
+Travelers receive a 90-day tourist visa, which can be extended for another 90 days per calendar year.

 - Expect to be questioned in Spanish or English by a well-trained police officer.
-The latest method is x-raying your intestines: if you look in any way out of the ordinary, or fail to give a convincing response to the officer's questions, they will x-ray you to see if you are a drug mule.
+The latest screening method is x-raying your intestines: if you look in any way out of the ordinary, or fail to give a convincing response to the officer's questions, they will x-ray you to see if you are a drug mule.

 - You can bring in personal belongings and presents you intend to give to Colombian residents.
-The quantity, kind and value of these items shouldn't arouse suspicion that they may have been imported for commercial purposes.
+The quantity, type and value of these items shouldn't arouse suspicion that they may have been imported for commercial purposes.

 - You can bring in items for personal use such as cameras, camping equipment, sports accessories or laptops without any problems.

 - When arriving by plane (but not overland), you'll be given a customs form, which you'll need to fill in and hand to the official after reclaiming your baggage.
 If you have a connecting domestic flight your bags may be sent right through from Bogotá to your final destination – which is unusual in the region – but you still need to fill out the form and pass customs before heading up to your domestic departure gate.

 Nationals of many countries, including those from Western Europe and the Americas, Japan, Australia, New Zealand and South Africa, don't need a visa.
 Otherwise, expect a nominal fee.

 Canadian travelers do not need a visa but will be charged a Colombian equivalent of C$85 reciprocity fee upon arrival at the airport or land border crossing.
 It can be paid in cash in Colombian pesos or with an international debit or credit card.
 It is waived for travelers under 14 or over 79.
 At international airports there is a special immigration line to pay the fee marked with a Canadian flag.